 - Doctoral students enrolled in one credit of 800.

 - Students pursuing a dual degree with law or medicine who are:

 - Considered full-time by the professional school and enrolled in at least one degree-related course, or

 - Carrying a full-time load as defined by the Office of Graduate Education, or

 - Law students in their first year of study.

 * Degree-Related Courses — In addition to regular graduate courses taken to meet graduate degree requirements, ELI courses and courses used to remedy undergraduate deficiencies are considered degree-related.
 Audited courses are not considered degree-related.

-Students may exceed maximum course limits only with approval from the Graduate Division.
+Students may exceed maximum course limits only with approval from the Office of Graduate Education.
 Graduate assistants who wish to enroll in more than nine credits in any semester must file a Graduate Assistant Petition to Enroll in More than Nine Credits with the Office of Graduate Student Services.
 They are advised to consider carefully the potential effects of academic overload on their ability to maintain the required academic performance and to carry out their graduate assistant duties.